 It is interesting to note that if a council can trace dumped asbestos to the home or building owner, then it is the owner and not the person/contractor dumping the asbestos that is liable for prosecution.
-Even if you believe the contractor you have employed to do the work is reputable and you trust them, we at Safeline Environmental would always advise any person about to undertake any modernisation of property using a building contractor that that person checks the waste transfer licensing of the contractor completing the works.
+Even if you believe the contractor you have employed to do the work is reputable and you trust them, we at Safeline Environmental would always advise due diligence checks.
+Owners should verify any person about to undertake any modernisation of property.
+This includes checking that the person/company have a waste transfer licence for completing the works.

 Are you a victim of “fly tipped” asbestos?